chinamike65/hugo-tuolesi/content/book4/book4en.md

 Because of "existence", the karma increases, and the karma is continuously created, and the karma and the obscurity further increase until death.

-After death, due to karmic reasons, reincarnation in the six realms is called "birth".
+After death, due to karmic reasons, rebirth in the six realms is called "birth".

 After "birth", it grows old again until death, which is "old age and death".

-The Twelve Dependent Origins talks about the reincarnation of the three worlds.
+The Twelve Dependent Origins talks about the rebirth of the three worlds.

-"Ignorance and formation" are the samsara of the previous world, "consciousness, name and form, six senses, contact, feeling, craving, grasping, existence, birth, old age and death" are the samsara of this life, and "birth, old age and death" are again, yes The reincarnation of the afterlife.
+"Ignorance and formation" are the samsara of the previous world, "consciousness, name and form, six senses, contact, feeling, craving, grasping, existence, birth, old age and death" are the samsara of this life, and "birth, old age and death" are again, yes The rebirth of the afterlife.

-"Xing" is the karma that leads to the reincarnation of the previous life, and "there" is the karma that leads to the reincarnation of the future life.
+"Xing" is the karma that leads to the rebirth of the previous life, and "there" is the karma that leads to the rebirth of the future life.

 The Twelve Dependent Origination is one of the whole process of a person coming into the world to be born to old age and death.
 The above method starts from ignorance and affliction.